 If you are a UWA student enrolled in a higher degree by research and you would like to check the text of a draft paper or thesis chapter, you can now do so through the LMS.
 Simply email GRS Graduate Education Officer Joanne.Edmondston@uwa.edu.au with your request to be enrolled into the Research Text Matching LMS unit.
 Please provide your student number and copy your supervisor into the email to indicate their tacit approval of your request to use Turnitin.

-If you are a UWA staff member/researcher and you would like to check the text of a draft publication prior to submission, you can now do so through the LMS.
-Simply email email@example.com to request to be enrolled in to the Research Staff Unit.
+If you are a UWA staff member and/or researcher and you would like to check the text of a draft publication prior to submission, you can now do so through the LMS.
+Simply email ORE Associate Director Mark.Dixon@uwa.edu.au to request to be enrolled into the Research Text Matching LMS unit.

-This unit has been configured so that your draft publication will be checked against the Turnitin database, but it won't be added to the database - ensuring the originality of your paper is not compromised.
-You will be provided with a Turnitin Originality Report after each check, and there is no limit on the number of papers you can check.
+This unit has been configured so that your draft text will be checked against the Turnitin database, but it won't be added to the database.
+You will be provided with a Turnitin Originality Report after each check, and there is no limit on the number of drafts you can check.